termoose/nkn_client/README.md

 ## TODO

-- Support client id's in front of the public keys
+- Support client id's in front of the public keys (`id.pub_key`)
-- Let users specify their own private key
+- Let users specify their own private key and calculate corresponding public key
 - Make handle functions for each of the different message types
 - Write more tests!
 - Declare type specifications on all functions